 There are no Cavalier King Charles Spaniels currently listed with Edmonton-area rescues.
 New dogs arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton dogs →About Cavalier King Charles Spaniels in Edmonton
+Browse all available Edmonton dogs →Gear for your Cavalier King Charles Spaniel

 Cavalier King Charles Spaniels are gentle, affectionate lap dogs that want nothing more than to be near their person.
 They are quiet, friendly with everyone, and a natural fit for Edmonton apartment and condo life and long indoor winters.